Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Discussion

 The constants in our arguments can be improved by sharper bounds and a more careful analysis, but the restriction on $\gamma$ is consistent with other works on synchronous coupling for the continuous time Langevin diffusions \cite{bolley2010trend,cheng2018underdamped,dalalyan2020sampling,deligiannidis2021randomized,zajic2019non}.
-Further it is shown in \cite{monmarche2020almost}[Proposition 4] that the continuous time process yields Wasserstein contraction of synchronous coupling for all $M$-$\nabla$Lipschitz and $m$-strongly convex potentials $U$ if and only if $M - m < \gamma (\sqrt{M} + \sqrt{m})$ for the norms that we considered.
+Further it is shown in \cite{monmarche2020almost}[Proposition 4] that the continuous time process yields Wasserstein contraction by synchronous coupling for all $M$-$\nabla$Lipschitz and $m$-strongly convex potentials $U$ if and only if $M - m < \gamma (\sqrt{M} + \sqrt{m})$ for the norms that we considered.
 This condition when $M$ is much larger than $m$ is $\mathcal{O}(\sqrt{M})$.
 It may be possible to achieve convergence rates for small $\gamma$, by using a more sophisticated argument like that of \cite{eberle2019couplings}.
-Using a different Lyapunov function or techniques may lead to being able to extend these results to all $\gamma > 0$ \cite{durmus2021uniform,qin2022geometric}, following results for the continuous case \cite{eberle2019couplings}, but this is beyond the scope of this paper.
+Using a different Lyapunov function or techniques may lead to being able to extend these results to all $\gamma > 0$ \cite{durmus2021uniform,qin2022geometric}, but this is beyond the scope of this paper.

 The restrictions on the stepsize $h$ are tight for the optimal contraction rate for EM and BAO and hence result in stability conditions of $\mathcal{O}\left(1/\gamma\right)$ for EM and SES.
-Also we have shown BAO, OBA, AOB, BAOAB and OBABO have convergence guarantees for stepsizes $\mathcal{O}(1/\sqrt{M})$ and BAOAB and OBABO have the desirable GLC property which is not common amongst the schemes we studied.
-For the choice of parameters which achieve optimal contraction rate we derive $\mathcal{O}(m/M)$ rates of contraction, which are sharp up to a constant and we achieve this for every scheme that we studied.
+Also, we have shown BAO, OBA, AOB, BAOAB and OBABO have convergence guarantees for stepsizes $\mathcal{O}(1/\sqrt{M})$ and BAOAB and OBABO have the desirable GLC property which is not common amongst the schemes we studied.
+For the choice of parameters which achieve optimal contraction rate, we derive $\mathcal{O}(m/M)$ rates of contraction, which are sharp up to a constant and we achieve this for every scheme that we studied.

+{The constants for the discretization analysis for BAOAB can be improved.
+However, the dimension-dependence of the non-asymptotic guarantees is in accordance with other numerical integrators for kinetic Langevin dynamics without the use of randomized midpoint methods (see \cite{shen2019randomized}).}